Semiott/RheaNet/README.md

 # RheaNet
-- Recurrent Reflexive RealTime Resolution Protocol for Gigames in the Gig Economy
-- Digital Dispute Resolution System for Online Sports Sector Powered by Ethereum Engineering Ecosystem.
+- A Digital Dispute Resolution Framework for Online Sports Sector Powered by Ethereum Engineering Ecosystem.

+## Inspiration
+-

+## What it does

+## How we built it

+## Challenges we ran into

+## Accomplishments that we're proud of

+## What we learned

+## What's next for RheaNet

 ## Tracks
 - ChainLink Oracles